dvishchu/labent-1497/docs/source/task_01.rst

 .. note::

     At beginning of this task, underlay configuration was already preconfigured for you.
-This includes configuration of IGP - OSPF for loopback reachability and multicast routing to support floding of broadcast  / multicast / unknown unicast (BUM) traffic.
+This includes configuration of IGP - OSPF for loopback reachability and multicast routing to support flooding of broadcast  / multicast / unknown unicast (BUM) traffic.

 Step 1: Configure L2VNP and VNI-EVI-VLAN stitching
 **************************************************